-The County Council is a Board member of the DevCo, a company limited by guarantee from April 2021.
-Its ambition is to be a locally led urban development corporation or a mayoral development corporation, for which there is provision in the Levelling Up and Regeneration Act.
-The County Council is one of five member authorities / owners of the DevCo.
-Separately, the County Council is concerned to ensure that the DevCo's Members' Agreement and Grant Agreement are correctly followed, which it does not believe has been the case.
-In that connection, exempt reports have been made to the Cabinet (May and September 2022 and June 2023 and March 2024 ) while the Council's membership has been paused.
-The Council is still waiting for a satisfactory response to its concerns which have been fully set out to the DevCo and DLUHC.
-As far as is known, the Council's concerns have been noted by our external auditor.
-The DevCo does not have an accountable body.
-The DevCo Board is now considering options as to its future, including disbandment or hibernation following the outcome of the 'East Midlands' mayoral election in May 2024.
+The County Council has been a Board member of the DevCo, a company limited by guarantee from April 2021.
+Its ambition was to be a locally led urban development corporation or a mayoral development corporation.
+The County Council has been one of five member authorities / owners of the DevCo.
+For some time the County Council was concerned to ensure that the DevCo's Members' Agreement and Grant Agreement were correctly followed, which it did not believe had been the case.
+In that connection, exempt reports have been made to the Cabinet (May and September 2022 and June 2023 and March 2024) while the Council's membership has been paused.
+The Council was still waiting for a satisfactory response to its concerns which had been fully set out to the DevCo and DLUHC/MHCLG when the DevCo decided in August 2024 to recommend winding itself up/voluntary dissolution from July 2025.
+The Cabinet resolved in October 2024 to agree to the voluntary dissolution and the legal process involved.
+The Council's concerns had been reported to our external auditor who agreed that in the circumstances winding up the DevCo was an acceptable outcome.